 No, I don’t think it’s a project of making writing relevant.
 I think it’s a different interpretation of what writing can be.
 There is still so much space for the book in book form, because it’s such an important, concise way of getting so much thought into a direct stream.
 I think print, in some ways, might have its days numbered, but we as people are consuming more text-based information than ever before.

 Yes.
 It could be that we’re in a transitory phase between these two mediums, and that we’ll start to read long form things on our devices.
 But, still, personally I don’t foresee that people will stop buying books.
 There’s just more options now; being a book-buyer means more than one thing.

 How do you choose artists for drift?
 You’ve chosen your friends, you’ve chosen established writers; in the last drift, for example, you actually invited Holly Childs, the inspiration for this series.
 How do you go about selecting artists?

-We think it’s really important that people who don’t have a CV or aren’t considered by the art world to have success yet have the opportunity to work with people who are considered to already have a measure of success.
+We think it’s really important that people who don’t have a CV or who the art world doesn’t consider to be successful yet have the opportunity to work with people who are considered to already have a measure of success.
 We try to blend them.
 Then we have a wishlist of future participants – a huge wishlist! – and we find out who is available when.
 Someone also once said that drift is a project for friends and lovers, and that’s very true.

 It’s important for us to give people from our own direct community a space to perform, because a lot of these artists don’t consider themselves to be writers, so entering into a foreign space to exhibit – that might be too much of a step for them to take themselves.

-Yes, even submitting your work is sometimes too intimidating.
+Yes, even submitting one’s work is sometimes too intimidating.

-We want a place where you can be experimental.
+We want a place where everyone can be experimental.

 I also love the different genres.
 For example, in the most recent performance, there was fictional narrative poetry, and then the next one was almost a journal entry, reflective on that person’s life, totally truthful.